Asynchronous Session-Based Concurrency: Deadlock-freedom in Cyclic Process Networks: : Asynchronous Priority-based Classical Processes

-We define the reduction relation $P \redd Q$ by the axioms and closure rules in Figure~\ref{f:procdef} (bottom).
+We define the reduction relation $P \redd Q$ by the axioms and closure rules in \Cref{f:procdef} (bottom).
 We write $\redd^\ast$ for the reflexive, transitive closure of $\redd$.
-Presentations of reduction for session-typed $\pi$-calculi derived from the Curry-Howard interpretations of linear logic often include rules that correspond to \emph{commuting conversions} in linear logic (cf.~\cite{conf/concur/CairesP10,conf/icfp/Wadler12,conf/fossacs/DardhaG18,conf/csl/DeYoungCPT12}), which allow pulling prefixes on free channels out of restrictions.
-Because they are not needed for deadlock-freedom in APCP, we do not consider them.

-Rule~$\scc{Id}$ implements the forwarder as a substitution.
-Rule~$\tensor \parr$ synchronizes an output and an input on connected endpoints and substitutes the message and continuation endpoint.
-Rule~$\oplus \&$ synchronizes a selection and a branch: the received label determines the continuation process, substituting the continuation endpoint appropriately.
-Rules~$\equiv$, $\nusa$, and $\|$ close reduction under structural congruence, restriction, and parallel composition, respectively.
+Rule~$\ruleLabel{red-send-recv}$ synchronizes a send and a receive on connected names and substitutes the message and continuation names.
+Rule~$\ruleLabel{red-sel-bra}$ synchronizes a selection and a branch: the received label determines the continuation process, substituting the continuation name appropriately.
+Rule~$\ruleLabel{red-fwd}$ implements the forwarder as a substitution.
+Rules~$\ruleLabel{red-cong}$, $\ruleLabel{red-res}$, and~$\ruleLabel{red-par}$ close reduction under structural congruence, restriction, and parallel composition, respectively.